Successor Advisor Policy (v0.2 DRAFT)

 A successor Advisor assumes the same advisory privileges as the prior Advisor and is bound by the then-current Donor Advisory Agreement and all Sponsor policies.
 A successor does not acquire ownership of any DAF Account balance.

-[COUNSEL TO DRAFT] — the process when multiple individuals claim successor status, when designated successors disagree, and the standard the Sponsor will apply (likely deference to clear documentation; otherwise hold and require formal probate adjudication).
+To be finalized by counsel — the process when multiple individuals claim successor status, when designated successors disagree, and the standard the Sponsor will apply (likely deference to clear documentation; otherwise hold and require formal probate adjudication).

 The Advisor may revoke or modify any designation at any time before a triggering event.
 After a triggering event, the designation is fixed; the accepted successor may name their own successors under the same terms (subject to the generation limit in §2).

 Document Key: successor_advisor_policy.
 Version: v0.2 (first-pass draft for counsel review).
 Draft Date: 2026-05-27.
-Effective Date: [CONFIRM] — none; this draft is not yet effective.
+Effective Date: none; this draft is not yet effective.